 Venmo also has a social aspect.
 Users can see their friends’ payments and “heart” or comment on them in the feed.
 Oftentimes transaction memos become a playful space for inside jokes and fun emojis.
 Some users have gotten highly creative with their own promotion, posting their “@username” handle in public places hoping to collect the serendipitous dollar.

 Users can make a Venmo account using their Facebook or email account, and a valid phone number.
-Venmo’s terms of service require users to be 18 years or older to sign up, but there is no age verification for users who sign up with just their email.
+Venmo’s terms of service require users to be 18 years or older to sign up.
 If users are exchanging a high volume of money through the app, they may be asked to verify their identity with a Social Security number.

 Funds are available to the recipient instantly, so teens (and all users) should be sure they’re sending money to the right person before completing the transaction.
 If they make a mistake they may not be able to get their money back.
 In the event of a lost or stolen phone they should revoke their phone’s access to Venmo right away, or their wallet may be at risk.